grab/engineering-blog/_posts/2020-08-24-data-gateway.md

 This section highlights some of the ways we use DataGateway to manage our Presto ecosystem efficiently.

-### Restrict users based on Schema/Table level access
+### Restrict Users Based on Schema/Table Level Access

 In a setup where a Presto cluster is deployed on [AWS Amazon Elastic MapReduce (EMR)](https://aws.amazon.com/emr) or [Elastic Kubernetes Service (EKS)](https://aws.amazon.com/eks), we configure an [IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) role and attach it to the EMR or EKS nodes.
 The IAM role is set to limit the access to S3 storage.
 However, the IAM only provides bucket-level and file-level control; it doesn't meet our requirements to have schema, table, and column-level ACLs.
 That’s how DataGateway is found useful in such scenarios.